appukuttan-shailesh/CONECT-INT_website/content/home/welcome.md

   css_class:
 ---

-The Compoutational Neuroscience Center (CONECT) aims to serve as an incubator within INT to promote the use of methodologies developed in computational neuroscience.
+The Computational Neuroscience Center (CONECT) aims to serve as an incubator within the INT to promote theoretical and computational neuroscience.
 It serves as a catalyst for the creation and maturation of new inter-disciplinary projects within the institute.
+Everybody is welcome to join in the meetings and the exchanges that will occur among the group.